 What is Pessimism?

-This includes persistent blaming of oneself, viewing failure as unrealistically long lasting, and low sense of confidence.
-These types of perception are usually brought about, or worsened, by negative self talk.
+This includes persistent blaming of oneself, viewing failure as unrealistically long lasting, and a low sense of confidence.
+These types of perception are usually brought about, or worsened, by negative self-talk.

 What is Optimism?